A survey on knowledge-enhanced multimodal learning: Knowledge

-\textbf{Factual knowledge} includes encyclopedic information of the world such as the historical fact \textit{WW2 lasted from 1939 to 1945}.
-Such knowledge can also refer to more specific scientific facts, like knowledge in medical, biological, chemistry domains and many more.
-Facts can also be combined with named entities, forming statements like \textit{Zebras live in Africa}.
+\textbf{Factual knowledge} includes encyclopedic information of the world, such as the historical fact \textit{WW2 lasted from 1939 to 1945}.
+Such knowledge can also refer to more specific scientific facts, including knowledge in medical, biological, chemistry domains and many more.
+Facts can also be combined with named entities, forming statements such as \textit{Zebras live in Africa} (\textit{Africa} is a named entity).